cypress-io/circleci-orb/docs/examples.md

 ## build-app

-Install dependencies and run custom build command on one machine.
-Then run on 3 machines tests in load balancing mode.
+Install dependencies and run a custom build command on one machine that builds the web application.
+Then runs Cypress tests on 3 machines and balances them using [Dashboard parallelization](https://on.cypress.io/parallelization).

 ```yaml
 version: 2.1